bruvellu/multiview-tutorial/README.md

-# Tutorial on multiview reconstruction using BigStitcher in Fiji
+# 🌟 Multiview reconstruction using BigStitcher in Fiji

-How to perform multiview reconstruction of multiview lightsheet datasets using BigStitcher in Fiji.
+How to register and fuse multiview lightsheet datasets using BigStitcher in Fiji.